What you need to know

 The airlines are the ones that dictate how close to the departure date you need to get the new health certificate.

-Within five days of departure get a Health Certificate with a list of current vaccines.
+Within five days of departure obtain a Health Certificate with a list of current vaccines.
 Include the date of the last deworming Bring one original and a copy.

 Rabies vaccination certificate is required.
 The rabies vaccine must be issued more than 30 days before travel.